Jeansen/jeansen.github.io/_posts/2022-12-17-windows-11-with-wsl2-in-qemu-libvirt.markdown

       <on_crash>destroy</on_crash>
     </domain>

 I stripped away the `<devices>` and some metadata.
-Most relevant ist the `<cpu>` tag, anyway.
+Most relevant is the `<cpu>` tag, anyway.
 I kept the `<features>` but actually they are identical to those when I first generated the machine in virt-manager.
 You might also want to play with the CPU topology to map more or less Cores from the thost to your VM.

 With the settings above I successfully ran Windows 11 with active WSL2, Docker Desktop and other container stuff.
 I totally mapped 8 virtual CPUs which "heat up" 8 cores (from 20) on my host.